 The Origins of Content is King

-Although largely attributed to Google, the term appears to have its origins in 1996 and Bill Gates.
+Although largely attributed to Google, the term appears to have its origins in 1996 with Bill Gates.
 He wrote an article on the importance of good quality content.
 This is before the dotcom boom and certainly before practically everyone had the internet.

-What “Content is King” Means
+What Does “Content is King” Mean?

 Your content must be digestible, easy on the eye, relevant and up to date.
 In the early days when webzines or online newspapers were just a speck of an idea, web entrepreneurs realised that simply reproducing the same print content on the web was not going to work – you need something new, something more than what you produced before.

-This is understandable for a news source, but what about your business blog?
-The concept is the same.
+Actually, the concept is identical.
 You need content to build an audience.
-It isn’t enough to publish landing pages repeatedly singing your own praises.
+It isn’t enough to publish landing pages full of self-praise.
 That doesn’t build or maintain an audience for very long.
 There’s also a chance the audience will get impatient and move on to a business that puts more effort into telling what they need to know.
 You not only need quality landing pages, you need regular content with intrinsic value.
 What you publish and how you present it is only one part of the story.

 How Important Is “Content is King”, Really?

-Good SEO is another, and while I might argue that some businesses put too much weight onto SEO and not enough on content, search engines promote content with good SEO scores, but not exclusively.
+Good SEO is one important element.
+I might argue that some businesses rely too much on SEO and not enough on content, search engines promote content with good SEO scores, but not exclusively.
 That content still needs to be of high value to gain shares and greater share – especially in the share and share alike world of social media.

-Gone are the days when Black Hat techniques dominated search engine rankings, but with each new tweak and release of their respective criteria, it is now a fact that SEO alone will not cut it.
+Gone are the days when Black Hat techniques dominated search engine rankings, but with each new tweak and release of their respective criteria, it is a fact that SEO alone will not cut it.
 However, if your SEO isn’t quite as good as it could be, your site will be buried beneath those that are.
 Your mission is to strike that balance.

 No problem.
 That’s where I come in.
 With three years experience writing content for varied clients, I deliver posts, pages and other web content for your business needs.
 If you have a web presence and a website, you need good web content.
-Why not contact me for a consultation?
+Why not contact me for a chat?